 I had my connections in place.
 Of course, chief among them was the Lord Himself, who I knew would shower blessings upon me when I got back because I was putting him first by serving a mission.

-But when I returned home, I was stunned to learn that the VP had resigned from Disney in order to produce America's national bicentennial celebration coming up the following year.
-Shortly after that, my friend and mentor also quit.
+But when I returned home in the spring of 1975, I was stunned to learn that the VP had resigned from Disney and gone to Washington to produce America's national bicentennial celebration coming up the following year.
+Shortly after that, my friend and mentor left the company.
 This was unexpected.
-I knew the other people in management, but we weren't close, so the plum assignments I had hoped to get were going to others.
-There was still a place for me in costume, and I was welcome to work the parade, but the sad reality was that by leaving to go on a mission, I had lost my place in line.
-It was soon clear that had I stayed I would be further up the corporate ladder, but by choosing to serve the Lord first, I had shot my career in the foot.
+I knew other people in management, but we weren't close, so the plum assignments I had hoped to get when I came home were going to others.
+There was still a place for me in costume, and I was welcome to work Disneyland's Bicentennial parade, but the sad reality was that by leaving for my mission, I had lost my place in line.
+Had I stayed I would be further up the corporate ladder, but by choosing to serve the Lord first, I had shot my career in the foot.
 None of this made sense.
 What was going on here?

-I stayed on at Disneyland for another two years going nowhere, and finally quit.
-Circumstances eventually led me to Provo, but for years I puzzled over why God had let me down so thoroughly.
-Hadn't I proved myself by serving a mission?
+I stayed on at Disneyland for another two years going nowhere, and finally quit in frustration.
+Opportunities eventually led me to Provo, but for years I puzzled over why God had let me down so thoroughly.
+Hadn't I proven myself by serving a mission?
 Paying tithing?
 Doing everything I was supposed to?
-So why didn't He hold up his end of the bargain?
+So why didn't God hold up his end of the bargain?

-In the end, things worked out for me, because if I had stayed at Disneyland I would have never ended up in Provo years later where I met my wife Connie, the woman who has been my soulmate.
-Sometimes God doesn't give us what we really want, but he'll give us what we deserve.
+In the end, things worked out for me, because if I had stayed at Disneyland I would have never ended up in Provo where I eventually met my wife Connie, the woman who is my soul mate.
+Sometimes God doesn't give us what we want, but he'll give us what we deserve.
 So I had to give up the career of my dreams in order to get the girl of my dreams.
 I'm happy with that trade.

 But I got off lucky compared to others.
 Buying into this idea that "I'll do this for God, then He'll do this for me" can be devastating for people when they get hit with the double whammies of life.
 If you live long enough you may learn that even though you do everything you're supposed to do, God can make no guarantees.
 Jobs are still lost, illness intrudes, careers evaporate, divorces occur, fortunes disappear, children go astray.
 Sometimes our children even die.
 When we've done everything we knew we were supposed to do, yet life becomes one disaster after another, we wonder why God let us down.
 Why did he fail to hold up his end of the bargain?